Cloud-Schematics/secure-openshift-cluster/README.md

-# IBM Cloud secure RedHat OpenShift cluster
+# Secured RedHat OpenShift cluster on VPC infrastructure

 Use this IBM Cloud Provider Plug-in for Terraform template to create a Red Hat OpenShift on IBM Cloud cluster with certain secure settings enabled by default, such as the following.